SabiKov/Personal-Website/README.md

 # Personal-Website
-This repo is a responsive web app/site along with dynamic features and mainly for my seak,
+This repo is a responsive web app/site along with dynamic features and mainly for my seak.